 - And as mentioned above, you can use storebought cream (like Reddi Whip or Cool Whip) or you can make your own “lightly whipped” homemade cream.
 Reddi Whip is the easy alternative and will give you a fun look, but if you have the time, I highly recommend going with homemade – and spiking it with Baileys!
 When making the cream, the trick is to stop whipping it just shy of when the peaks would form, so that the cream is a little bit runny.
 This will give your Irish coffee a more authentic look.

 Other festive Irish recipes

-In a tall glass, add hit brewed coffee, Baileys, and Irish whiskey, then stir well.
-Do a quick taste test; if you'd like it to be sweeter, add up to 1 tsp light brown sugar, then stir.
+- In a tall glass, add hit brewed coffee, Baileys, and Irish whiskey, then stir well.
+Do a quick taste test; if you'd like it to be sweeter, add up to 1 teaspoon light brown sugar, then stir.